-Field name Byte Meaning of the information KCAPPLNM / applnam 1 - 8 Name of the UTM application KCHOSTNM / hostname 9 - 16 Name of the host KCPTRMNM 17 - 24 In a dialog service For distributed processing via LU6.1: CON name of the communication partner For distributed processing via OSI TP: OSI-CON name of the communi- cation partner Otherwise the PTERM name of the communication partner In an asynchronous service: Blanks KCPRONM 25 - 32 Processor name of the caller (PRONAM name); only in the dialog service: blanks in the asynchronous service KCPRONM 25 - 32 Blanks KCBCAPNM 33 - 40 Application name of the caller (BCAMAPPL name), only in dialog services KCVERS 41 - 46 openUTM version Vnn.nx (e.g. V06.1A) KCIVER 47 - 48 Version number of the UTM interface 1 KCIVAR 49 "B" for BS2000, "X" for Unix system or "N" for Windows system KCFILL1 50 Not currently used KCLANG 51 - 52 Language identifier, e.g: "EN" for English (The value of this language identifiers corresponds to the value of the first two bytes of the \$LANG variable)
+Field name Byte Meaning of the information KCAPPLNM / applnam 1 - 8 Name of the UTM application KCHOSTNM / hostname 9 - 16 Name of the host KCPTRMNM 17 - 24 In a dialog service For distributed processing via LU6.1: CON name of the communication partner For distributed processing via OSI TP: OSI-CON name of the communication partner Otherwise the PTERM name of the communication partner In an asynchronous service: Blanks KCPRONM 25 - 32 In a dialog service - OSI TP job-receiving service: Blanks - otherwise: Processor name of the partner In an asynchronous service: Blanks KCBCAPNM 33 - 40 In a dialog service OSI TP job-receiving service: ACCESS-POINT name via which the association with the partner is established otherwise: BCAMAPPL name via which the connection to the partner is established In an asynchronous service: Blanks KCVERS 41 - 46 openUTM version Vnn.nx (e.g. V06.3A) KCIVER 47 - 48 Version number of the UTM interface 1 KCIVAR 49 "B" for BS2000, "X" for Unix system or "N" for Windows system KCFILL1 50 Not currently used KCLANG 51 - 52 Language identifier, e.g: "EN" for English (The value of this language identifiers corresponds to the value of the first two bytes of the \$LANG variable)

 1 The version number indicates the version of function extensions available, irrespective of the product variant.
 As the functionality of the KDCS interface is extended, the version number is increased by 1 each time.
-For openUTM V6.1 it is 8.
+For openUTM V6.3 it is 8.
 In this way, UTM application programs can be created to run in different product variants and UTM versions.